 The Jordan Tourism Board is making an effort to prevent the exploitation of animals in Petra and other places, but you will see lots of animals being pushed to their limits by their owners, and unaware (or simply uninterested) tourists gladly riding donkeys, mules and horse carriages despite the explicit request of the tourism board not to do so if able to walk.

-One of my Jordan travel tips is not to engage in the use of animals in tourist attractions.
+Don’t engage in the use of animals in tourist attractions.
 There really is no need for that.

 Eating and drinking in Jordan